 *Note: This Phase has been completed successfully.
-Click the link or go below to find reports on the #Conclusion.
+Scroll down below to find reports on the #Conclusion.
 There is also some raw video below from the work in progress.*

 This effort to repair 20 boreholes constitutes the 4th phase of our extensive South Sudan Well Rehabilitation Program.
 This program has been underway for a few years now, and Phase IV will bring us to 48 boreholes repaired.
 Our current estimates are that well over 100,000 people will have benefited, once these 20 wells are complete… which will serve 50,000+ people alone.